June 7, 2022

 Has corporate writing become content marketing writing?

 In many ways, content marketing writing is the new corporate writing.
 I’ve done this kind of work, where you write for a business or brand, rather than for an editorial publication, on-demand.
 These days there’s a lot of content marketing writing, just have a look at LinkedIn at all the content managers and the like, and this tells you that businesses, brands and organizations of all stripes recognize the importance of content marketing.
+(Ready to try content marketing writing?
+Book a freelance coaching session with Diana to learn how.)

 At the moment, I’m working in a part-time position and freelancing as well.
 So I can pick and choose what I do and this allows me to develop story ideas that I want to pursue for editorial and take on content marketing writing as opportunities come up.
 There are interesting opportunities at all sorts of organizations, from corporate to non-profit, in content writing nowadays.
 (Here’s how you can freelance on the side while working full time.)